 If you or a loved one were exposed to Roundup weed killer for a long period of time and have developed non-Hodgkin’s lymphoma, you have legal rights.
-Do not hesitate to contact our trusted attorneys at O’Connor, Acciani & Levy for legal guidance.
-During a free consultation, defective product lawyers will evaluate your situation and determine if you have grounds to pursue a Roundup lawsuit.
+Do not hesitate to contact our Cincinnati Roundup weed killer lawyers at O’Connor, Acciani & Levy for legal guidance.
+During a free consultation, defective product attorneys will evaluate your situation and determine if you have grounds to pursue a Roundup lawsuit.
 The consultation does not cost you anything and does not place any obligation on you to take legal action.
 If you move forward, you will not be billed for having us represent you unless you recover fair compensation.

 Roundup was introduced to the market in 1976 after Monsanto created and patented the infamous ingredient glyphosate.
 Since then, hundreds of thousands of people have been exposed to the weed killer, worldwide.
 The product is mainly used in agriculture, and lawn and garden care.
 The ingredient has been especially in high demand for genetically modified crops, as well as crop consumption in animal feed.
 The ingredient promotes growth of genetically modified crops because of its weed-resistance properties.